Skip to main content

 A: You can transfer data using Amazon DataSync with a few clicks in the Amazon Web Services Management Console or through the Amazon Command Line Interface (CLI).
 To get started, follow these 3 steps:

-1. To transfer data between on-premises, edge, or other cloud storage systems and Amazon Storage services, deploy an agent - Deploy a DataSync agent and associate it to your Amazon Web Services account via the Management Console or API.
+1. To transfer data between on-premises and Amazon Storage services, deploy an agent and associate it to your Amazon Web Services account via the Management Console or API.
 The agent will be used to access your NFS server, SMB file share, Hadoop cluster, or self-managed or cloud object storage to read data from it or write data to it.
 Deploying an agent is not required to transfer data between Amazon Storage services within the same Amazon Web Services account.

 2. Create a data transfer task - Create a task by specifying the location of your data source and destination, and any options you want to use to configure the transfer, such as scheduling the task and enabling task reports.

-A: You deploy an Amazon DataSync agent to your on-premises hypervisor, in your public cloud environment, or in Amazon EC2.
+A: You deploy an Amazon DataSync agent to your on-premises hypervisor, or in Amazon EC2 .
 To copy data to or from an on-premises file server, you download the agent virtual machine image from the Amazon Web Services Console and deploy to your on-premises VMware ESXi, Linux Kernel-based Virtual Machine (KVM), or Microsoft Hyper-V hypervisor.
-When a DataSync agent is used, the agent must be deployed so that it can access your file server using the NFS, SMB protocol, access NameNodes and DataNodes in your Hadoop cluster, or access your self-managed object storage using the Amazon S3 API.
+When a DataSync agent is used, the agent must be deployed so that it can access your file server using the NFS, SMB protocol, access NameNodes and DataNodes in your Hadoop cluster, or access your self-managed object storage using the Amazon S3 API .
 Deploying an agent is not required to transfer data between Amazon Web Services Storage services within the same Amazon Web Services account.

 A: Amazon DataSync copies data when you initiate a task via the Amazon Web Services Management Console or Amazon Command Line Interface (CLI).
 Each time a task runs, it scans the source and destination for changes, and performs a copy of any data and metadata differences between the source to the destination.
 You can configure which characteristics of the source are used to determine what changed, define include and exclude filters or manifests to transfer specific file and object data, and control if files or objects in the destination should be overwritten when changed in the source or deleted when not found in the source.

 A: Basic mode tasks are subject to quotas on the number of files and objects in a dataset.
 Basic mode sequentially prepares, transfers, and verifies files and objects in a dataset, making it slower than Enhanced mode for most workloads.
 With Enhanced mode, you can transfer datasets with virtually unlimited numbers of objects at higher levels of performance than Basic mode.
 Enhanced mode tasks optimize and streamline the data transfer process by listing, preparing, transferring, and verifying data in parallel.
 You also get enhanced metrics and reporting capabilities, making it easier to track and manage large data transfers.
-Enhanced mode is currently available for transfers between Amazon S3 locations.
+Enhanced mode is currently available for transfers between Amazon S3 buckets and between storage services in other clouds and Amazon S3.
 Basic mode supports all DataSync location types available today.
 See the DataSync documentation for a detailed list of differences between task modes.
 See the DataSync pricing page for differences in pricing between task modes.

 A: As Amazon DataSync transfers and stores data, it performs integrity checks to ensure the data written to the destination matches the data read from the source.
 Additionally, an optional verification check can be performed to compare source and destination at the end of the transfer.
 DataSync will calculate and compare full-file checksums of the data stored in the source and in the destination.
 You can check either the entire dataset or just the files or objects that DataSync transferred.